sathvik000/codsoft/README.md

-Build 3 frontend projects using html, css and javascript
+Completed 3 tasks of codsoft by building frontend projects using html, css and javascript.